ultimate-pa/hanfor/documentation/docs/references/patterns/UniversalityPatternDelayed.md

 ### UniversalityPatternDelayed AfterUntil
 ```
-After "Q" until "R", it is always the case that "S" holds at most "5" time units later
+After "Q" until "R", it is always the case that "S" holds after at most "5" time units
 ```

 #### Countertraces